Durenlab/LINGER/docs/GRN_infer.md

   <img src="LINGER.png" alt="Image" width="400">
 </div>

-Afer constructing the GRNs for cell population, we infer the cell type specific one using the feature engineering approach.
-Just as the following figure, we combine the single cell data ($O, E$, and $C$ in the figure) and the prior gene regulatory network structure with the parameter $\alpha,\beta,d,B$, and $\gamma$.
+After constructing the GRNs for the cell population, we infer the cell type specific one using the feature engineering approach.
+Just as in the following figure, we combine the single cell data ($O, E$, and $C$ in the figure) and the prior gene regulatory network structure with the parameter $\alpha,\beta,d,B$, and $\gamma$.

 ![Image Alt Text](feature_engineering.jpg)

-## Download the the general gene regulatory network
+## Download the general gene regulatory network
 We provide the general gene regulatory network, please download the data first.
 ```sh
 Datadir=/path/to/LINGER/# the directory to store the data please use the absolute directory.
 Example: Datadir=/zfs/durenlab/palmetto/Kaya/SC_NET/code/github/combine/data/